Donald J. Stohr: Education and career

 Born in Sedalia, Missouri, Stohr received a Bachelor of Science degree from Saint Louis University in 1956 and a Juris Doctor from Saint Louis University School of Law in 1958.
 He was in private practice in St. Louis, Missouri from 1958 to 1962.
-At age 26 in 1960, he was the Republican candidate for Missouri attorney general, eventually losing to Democract candidate Thomas F. Eagleton, eventual Democrat nominee for Vice President running with George McGovern.
+At age 26 in 1960, he was the Republican candidate for Missouri attorney general, eventually losing to Democratic candidate Thomas F. Eagleton, eventual Democratic nominee for Vice President running with George McGovern.
 Stohr and Eagleton would drive to the debates together and became friends and later law partners.
 He was a first assistant county counselor, St. Louis County, Missouri from 1963 to 1965.
 He was a St. Louis County counselor from 1965 to 1966.
 He was in private practice in St. Louis from 1966 to 1973.
 He was the United States Attorney for the Eastern District of Missouri from 1973 to 1976.
 He was in private practice in St. Louis from 1976 to 1992.